jrdrg/eslint-plugin-sort-exports/README.md

 {
     "sort-exports/sort-exports": [
         "error",
-        "asc",
-        { ignoreCase: true }
+        { sortDir: "asc", ignoreCase: true }
     ]
 }
 ```

+Options can be any of the following properties:

-The first option can be either `asc` or `desc`
+- `sortDir`: Can be either `asc` (default) or `desc` signifying ascending or descending sort order, respectively.

-- `asc` (default): Sort exports in ascending order.
-- `desc`: Sort exports in descending order.

-The second option is an object with the following properties:

 - `ignoreCase`: If true, sorting is case-insensitive.